Mpadhi2000/Team_dashboard_frontend_project/README.md

 ---

-_This project is a part of the full Team Task Manager assignment using WordPress (PHP) and React (JS)._
+_This project is part of the full Team Task Manager assignment using WordPress (PHP) and React (JS)._